dansteingart/serveSIUI/readme.md

 This is a simple server that allows generalized control of the SIUI CTS909 via a websever.
 The program can also intercept the connection between the PC software and 9009 box.
 Nodejs is required.

 ##Installing
-Assuming you have nodejs, all tahat is required is in this respositoty
+Assuming you have nodejs, all that is required is in this repository.

 ##Running